amitkpal/amitkpal.github.io/_pages/teaching.md

 author_profile: true
 ---

 Following are some of the courses that I have previously taught at IIT Palakkad.
+The class notes are accessible only via an IIT Palakkad student account.

 UG Courses
 ------